Mariano Rajoy: Ministerial career (1996–2003)

 On 3 March 1996, the PP won the early parliamentary elections and formed a government with the support of the Basque Nationalist Party (EAJ-PNV), Convergence and Union (CiU) and the Canarian Coalition (CC).
 Rajoy, a long-time associate of newly elected prime minister José María Aznar, made the move into national politics in Aznar's first government when he was appointed Minister of Public Administration on 6 May.
 His term was marked by the adoption, in 1997, of the Law on organization and operation of the general administration of the State (LOFAGE), which regulates the organization and functions of central government, and the Law on Government.

 He changed his portfolio on 20 January 1999 and replaced Esperanza Aguirre as Minister of Education and Culture.
 Just after his appointment, he was reelected vice-secretary general of the PP during its thirteenth national conference.

 In 2000 he led the People's Party election campaign for the elections on 12 March, in which they won absolute majority.
-On 28 April 2000, Rajoy was appointed Senior Vice President of Government and Minister of the Presidency.
+On 28 April 2000, Rajoy was appointed First Deputy Prime Minister and Minister of the Presidency.

 Less than a year later, on 28 February 2001, he replaced Jaime Mayor Oreja, candidate for President of the Government of the Basque Country, as Interior Minister.
 In this role, he passed legislation including the Organic Law on the right of association, approved the decree implementing the Organic Law on the rights and duties of foreigners, and presented the draft law on the prevention of alcoholism.

 In the major cabinet reshuffle of 9 July 2002, he became minister of the presidency, retained his vice presidency and was appointed spokesman of the government.
 In his new role, he faced two very difficult times of Aznar's second term: the Prestige oil tanker disaster off the coast of Galicia, and the participation of Spain in the Iraq War, at the request of George W. Bush.

 Approached, with Rodrigo Rato and Jaime Mayor Oreja, to succeed José Maria Aznar at the direction of the PP and as presidential candidate of the government in the 2004 general elections, he was chosen as future PP leader on 1 September 2003 and left the government two days later.